uniVocity/univocity-examples/README.md

 ```

-In the FoodProcessor constructor, we declare the names of each dataset it produces.
+In the [FoodProcessor](./src/test/java/com/univocity/examples/FoodProcessor.java) constructor, we declare the names of each dataset it produces.

-The `processStarted` method is invoked by uniVocity to prepare the dataset producer to process incoming rows.
+The `processStarted()` method is invoked by uniVocity to prepare the dataset producer to process incoming rows.

-After notifying the producer, uniVocity will start reading rows from the input entity, and invoke `processNext` for each one.
-The FoodProcessor splits the original food
+After notifying the producer, uniVocity will start reading rows from the input entity, and invoke `processNext()` for each one.
+The [FoodProcessor](./src/test/java/com/univocity/examples/FoodProcessor.java) splits the original food
 descriptions (in *"Long_Desc"*) into a food name and its states.
 The original food code (in *"Ndb_no"*) is also associated to each food name and state.

 After all rows were processed, uniVocity will invoke the `getDataset` method to execute its mappings.
-In the case of our `FoodProcessor`, the datasets will contain:
+In the case of our [FoodProcessor](./src/test/java/com/univocity/examples/FoodProcessor.java), the datasets will contain:

  * food_names = a set of all unique food names
  * food_name_details = a list containing the food name associated to the original value of *"Ndb_no"*